 3. Server data should be a shared resource

-TSM server nodes are intended to be used to back up data that is in use by a group of people.
+Server backup accounts are intended to be used to back up data that is in use by a group of people.
 Please do not register a machine for server backup if it does not provide shared resources or data.

 4. Minimise large-scale changes to your data

-TSM works on the principle of incremental forever, only sending new or changed data to the HFS.
+The HFS backup software works on the principle of incremental forever, only sending new or changed data to the HFS.
 However, if a folder is moved or renamed then all the data below that level will be regarded as new, and will be resent to the HFS.
 Similarly, permissions changes usually occasion a data resend.

 5. Keep partitions to a reasonable size